LooksGoodApp/flutter-value-extensions/README.md

 ### Dispose

 Just as `Streams`, `ValueNotifiers`s need to be properly disposed in order for resources to be released.
-Regular approach usually would look like a dispose method with a bunch of `someNotifier.dispose()`s in it in the revers order of their creation.
+Regular approach usually would look like a dispose method with a bunch of `someNotifier.dispose()`s in it in the reverse order of their creation.

 Value Extensions provide a more pleasant way of doing so – `DisposeBag` and `.disposedBy(disposeBag)`.

 `DisposeBag` is a simple container that stores notifiers that need to be disposed.
-It has a single method – `clear()` that disposes every service that was added to it in a reverse order.
+It has a single method – `clear()` that disposes every service that was added to it in reverse order.

 `.disposedBy(disposeBag)` is an extension that adds a `ValueNotifier` to an instance of a `DisposeBag`.